gjanco/mezmo-dd-marketplace/rapdev_solaris_agent/README.md

     proxy_pass: password
     ```

-    ix.
-(Optional) If the host is using an installation of curl other than `/opt/csw/bin/curl`, uncomment and update the following setting.
-The version of curl specified here should be current enough to support updated versions of TLS.
+    x.
+(Optional) If the host is using an installation of cURL that is not in the default PATH, uncomment and update the following setting in `/etc/datadog/agent.yaml`.
+The version of cURL defined here should be current enough to support updated versions of TLS.
     ```yaml
     curl_bin: /opt/csw/bin/curl
     ```

-    x.
+    xi.
+(Optional) If the host does not have gzip available in the datadog user PATH, uncomment and update the following setting in `/etc/datadog/agent.yaml`.
+Metric submissions to Datadog will be compressed to improve performance when a valid gzip executable is available.
+    ```yaml
+    gzip_bin: /opt/csw/bin/gzip
+    ```

+    xii.
 (Optional) The Solaris Agent includes a recent version of the [CA extract](https://curl.se/docs/caextract.html) PEM file located at `/opt/datadog-agent/ssl/cacert.pem`.
-Change this setting to your organization's cacert.pem bundle when using an SSL traffic inspection proxy for egress internet access.
-The `datadog` user should have directory and file access permissions on the cacert.pem file as well as the parent directory to read the CA Bundle.
+Change this setting to your organization's `cacert.pem` bundle when using an SSL traffic inspection proxy for egress internet access.
+The `datadog` user should have directory and file read access permission on the `cacert.pem` file as well as the parent directory to read the CA Bundle.
     ```yaml
     cacert: /etc/ssl/cacert.pem
     ```

-    xi.
-(Optional) If there are issues with the supplied CA Bundle or the custom CA Bundle from your organization, SSL validation can be disabled by setting the following value in the configuration file.
+    xiii.
+(Optional) If there are issues with the supplied CA Bundle or the custom CA Bundle from your organization, SSL validation can be disabled by setting the following value in the main configuration file.
 However, this setting is not recommended because it disables SSL validation of the Datadog API hosts.
     ```yaml
     skip_ssl_validation: yes
     ```